-In Khasi Hills, practice of herbal remedies for treatment of various diseases rests with the traditional healers or ‘Nong ai dawai Kynbat’ as we called them locally.
+In Khasi Hills, the practice of herbal remedies for the treatment of various diseases rests with the traditional healers or ‘Nong ai dawai Kynbat’ as we called them locally.
 They belong to the indigenous family in which they passed the traditional healing knowledge from one generation to another.

-The whole plant of Valerian Jatamansi is used for making paste and apply it after setting a fractured bone.
+The whole plant of Valerian Jatamansi is used for making a paste and apply it after setting a fractured bone.

 Roots of the plant (Rhizomes) is mashed with water to make a paste to use for healing purposes and relieving from severe pain.
 It is used for medicinal purposes, such as for treating insomnia and mental disorders.
-It is also beneficial for treating bacterial infections and advanced stage of fever.
+It is also beneficial for treating bacterial infections and advanced stages of fever.